Raksi: Serving

-Raksi is often served in a bhatti glass and during special occasions, the drink is poured from a great height via a pitcher with a small spout, making an entertaining spectacle.
+Raksi is often served in a bhatti glass'or small steel glass and during special occasions, the drink is poured from a great height via a pitcher with a small spout on Sallicha, making an entertaining spectacle.

 Production

 Raksi is produced, sold and mostly consumed at rustic distilleries scattered around the countryside.
 Usually it is not aged before consumption.
 A large amount of wood is used in the distillation process.